-The District IV Board has designated electronic cigarettes/vaping as the topic for this grant cycle.
+The District IV Board has designated mental health as the topic for this grant cycle.
 Proposals submitted for this cycle should be relevant to pharmacy practice, academic pharmacy and/or state boards of pharmacy.

-District IV will support sustainable projects that can implement problem-solving ideas to address vaping and ENDS use among high school and middle school students.
+District IV will support sustainable projects that can implement problem-solving ideas to address mental health in the community.
 The projects submitted must have community partner involvement.
-Project partners can include any community groups that deal with vaping and the use of ENDS products by middle and high school students.
-These may include law enforcement groups, parent groups, social and health organizations, government agencies, legislative offices, professional associations, and state boards of pharmacy.
+Project partners can include any community groups that deal with mental health in the community.
+These can include social and health organizations, government agencies, legislative offices, professional associations, and state boards of pharmacy.

 All participating partners must have a relevant role in the project.
 The student organization must take the leadership role.

 This award is not intended to support current activities, but to assist in establishing new ones.

 The maximum funding request is $3,000.
 The District IV Board reserves the right to make more than one award, not to exceed this funding amount.

 All student groups and professional chapter organizations in colleges/schools of pharmacy located in District IV are encouraged to apply.